dorzhevsky/dynamicReducer/README.md

  )
 ```

-* `reduceReducers` option is also a high order reducer with the purpose of combining static reducer (the one you passed as the first option to `createStore` function) and the dynamic reducer returned from `createAttachedReducersReducer` call.
+* `combineAll` option is also a high order reducer with the purpose of combining static reducer (the one you passed as the first option to `createStore` function) and the dynamic reducer returned from `combineAttachedReducers` call.

-By default `reduceReducers` high order reducer uses `reduceReducers` function from [reduce-reducers](https://www.npmjs.com/package/reduce-reducers) package.
+By default `combineAll` high order reducer uses `reduceReducers` function from [reduce-reducers](https://www.npmjs.com/package/reduce-reducers) package.

 ### Redux DevTools
 If you're using redux devtools, it's **important to set `shouldHotReload` to false**.
 This is because otherwise, redux devtools will re-dispatch previous actions when reducers are attached.